 What do I do in case of emergency?

-Immediately contact your Resident Assistant (or the R.A. on duty) or the SLC.
+Immediately contact your Resident Assistant (or the R.A. on duty) or the Head RASLC.
 They will assist you and know whom to contact if necessary.
-You may also contact Campus Police at #740.245.7286. or 911
+You may also contact Campus Police at #740-.245-.7286. or 911.

 Am I allowed to change rooms?

-Room changes are permitted, but recommended after two weeks of the first term to allow for adjustment.
+Room changes are permitted but recommended after two weeks of the first term to allow for adjustment.
 Room and roommate changes need to be approved by the SLC.
-If at any time you encounter roommate problems, contact your R.A. or SLC.
+If at any time you encounter roommate problems, contact a member of your hall’s housing staff.

 May I stay in my room during vacations?